June Wayne John Donne’s “Songs and Sonets” at the Palm Springs Art Museum

-We are excited that the Palm Springs Art Museum has mounted a solo exhibit of June Wayne’s early lithographs Songs and Sonets, a series inspired by the poems of John Donne, through November 18, 2024.
+The Palm Springs Art Museum mounted a solo exhibit of June Wayne’s early lithographs Songs and Sonets, a series inspired by the poems of John Donne.

 June Wayne’s interest in printmaking began in the early 1950s.
 Dissatisfied with the state of lithography in the US, she journeyed to Paris in search of a printer who could realize the project she had in mind.